 Many refugee families come to Australia each year from different parts of the world and with a vast range of experiences.
-As Australia awaits the settlement of Syrian refugees over the coming months we, as early childhood leaders and educators, can start preparing to receive these children and families, and ensure that our services are as welcoming and as inclusive as possible.
+As early childhood leaders and educators, we can be prepared to receive refugee children and families at all times, and ensure that our services are as welcoming and as inclusive as possible.

 Australia has a long tradition of assisting some of the world’s most vulnerable people through its refugee resettlement program.
 Working with the United Nations High Commissioner for Refugees, officials from the Department of Immigration seek to identify refugees who are unable to return to their country of origin and who are either at risk or have no viable future in the country of first asylum.
 The only way of ensuring the protection of these refugees and providing them with a solution to their plight is to relocate them to a country such as Australia.

 Unlike migrants who make a conscious decision to relocate and, in many instances, have been selected because they have valuable skills to bring to this country, refugees often have little choice in the matter and know little about what they will be coming to.
 In addition, refugees have typically been exposed to high levels of trauma and significant periods of severe deprivation prior to their selection for resettlement.
 Transition to life in Australia therefore presents many challenges.

 A total of 17,875 places in the 2022–23 Humanitarian Program have ensured permanent resettlement to those most in need and appropriate support for the resettlement of refugees and others requiring Australia’s protection.

 These include refugees of nationalities from three major regions:

 - Asia (Myanmar, Afghanistan, Pakistan, Laos, among others);